s0md3v/huepy/README.md

 ### Contribution

-The only thing I think **Hue** needs is better windows compatibility.
+The only thing I think **Hue** needs is better Windows compatibility.
 So if you can start a pull request for windows support that would be great.
 Additional colors and labels will be appreciated too.